hsutter/cppfront/docs/welcome/hello-world.md

 **How: Simple, safe, and efficient by default.**

 - **Line 9: CTAD** just works, because it turns into ordinary C++ code which already supports CTAD.
 - **Lines 10-11: Automatic bounds checking** is added to `words[0]` and `words[1]` nonintrusively at the call site by default.
-Because it's nonintrusive, it works seamlessly with all existing container types that are `std::ssize`-aware, when you use them from safe Cpp2 code.
+Because it's nonintrusive, it works seamlessly with all existing container types that are `std::size` and `std::ssize`-aware, when you use them from safe Cpp2 code.
 - **Line 11: Automatic move from last use** ensures the last use of `words` will automatically avoid a copy if it's being passed to something that's optimized for rvalues.
 - **Line 16: String interpolation** performs the string capture of `msg`'s current value via `cpp2::to_string`.
 That uses `std::to_string` when available, and it also works for additional types (such as `bool`, to print `false` and `true` instead of `0` and `1`, without having to remember to use `std::boolalpha`).